oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/domain-resource.md

 #### Prerequisites

-The following prerequisites must be fulfilled before proceeding with the creation of the resource.
+The following prerequisites must be fulfilled before proceeding with the creation of the resource:

 * Make sure the WebLogic operator is running.
 * Create a Kubernetes namespace for the domain resource unless the intention is to use the default namespace.